 Mizner Park is a shopper's dream.
-A grassy promenade welcomes visitors, while the picturesque, palm-tree hugged fountain bursts forth from the area's center.
+A grassy promenade welcomes visitors while the picturesque, triple-layer fountain bursts forth from the area's center.
 Lined with stores selling everything from dog sweaters to diamond studs, this is a fantastic place to partake in a little retail therapy.

 Whether you're searching for high-end clothes, a comfy pair of sneakers, or a five-star meal, you'll find it all at this beautiful outdoor shopping center.

-Kids will lose their minds in the uber colorful and super sweet It'sugar, while moms and dads will favor more upscale shops like Lord & Taylor, J.McLaughlin, and Les Bijoux.
-When it comes time to fuel your belly, try Max's Grille, a popular bistro offering vegan, gluten-free, and vegetarian options, as well as other hearty fare.
+Kids will lose their minds in the uber colorful and super sweet It'Sugar, while moms and dads will favor more upscale shops like ECJ Luxe Collection, J.McLaughlin, and Kendra Scott.

 It's easy to spend all day (and night) here, as Mizner Park offers more than just shopping.
 It's also home to a movie theater complex, outdoor amphitheater, and the Boca Raton Museum of Art.

-Insider's tip: Don't miss the Artisans & Green Market, which runs from 11am to 5pm every Sunday.
+Insider's tip: Don't miss the Artisan Market, which runs from 4pm to 9pm every Friday.
 Here, you'll find the freshest produce, as well as local treats.
 It's located at the south end of Mizner Park.